-Partnership investments distributed over USD 82 million back to Castle during the course of the year vs. USD 152 million in 2017.
+Partnership investments distributed close to USD 31 million back to Castle during the course of the year vs. USD 82 million in 2018.
 The drop in distributed capital is a direct reflection of Castle's advanced portfolio maturity as a result of the company's harvesting strategy.
 Distributions were generated from almost all available exit channels, including sales to strategic buyers, secondary buyouts (sale of a private equity-backed company to another private equity manager) as well as IPO's and recapitalisations.

-Capital calls of underlying partnerships proved to be less and less relevant for 2018, with annual drawdowns of less than USD 1 million.
+Capital calls of underlying partnerships proved to be less and less relevant for 2019, with annual drawdowns of only USD 1 million.
 In general, this capital was used to support add-on acquisitions and to meet management fee liabilities.
-In the previous year, capital calls amounted to USD 1 million.

-Uncalled capital remains at USD 46 million or 22 per cent of NAV
+Uncalled capital remains at USD 46 million or 29 per cent of NAV

-Majority of uncalled capital can be considered stale

-Castle terminated its investment activity with the adoption of the harvesting strategy in April 2012.
-The amount of uncalled capital - commitments that underlying funds can still call for new investments - was reduced further during the course of 2018.
+Majority of uncalled capital can be considered stale Castle terminated its investment activity with the adoption of the harvesting strategy in April 2012.
+The amount of uncalled capital - commitments that underlying funds can still call for new investments - was reduced further during the course of 2019.
 Most of the remaining uncalled capital can be considered as stale given that the maturity of virtually all funds in Castle's portfolio have matured beyond their investment period.
-Part of the reduction in uncalled capital was due to the liquidation of some underlying partnerships.